apache/camel/examples/camel-example-route-throttling/README.txt

 You can see on the server it should log in the console how it adjust the throttling dynamically.

+The goal of this example is to illustrate that Camel throttles the JMS queue to be on same pace with the rest of the Camel routing.
+When running the example you should observe that the JMS route and the SEDA route completes nearly in sync.

 For the latest & greatest documentation on how to use this example please see: http://camel.apache.org/examples.html